hyemiie/vyn_web_scanner/README.md

 ```bash
 npm run dev
 ```
-once it starts running go to `http://localhost:3000` to view the application in your browser.
+once it starts running navigate to `http://localhost:3000` to view the application in your browser.

 This frontend connects to the [Vyn Backend](https://github.com/hyemiie/vyn-web-demo), which processes scans and serves results via an API.